Specialized Tarmac SL8: leaked details of “the world's fastest race bike” appear online

 > New Specialized road bike leaked with unique oversized head tube — is this the new Tarmac SL8 or a revamped Roubaix?

-“Nothing is faster than the Tarmac SL8 thanks to a combination of aerodynamics, lightweight, and ride quality previously thought impossible,” says Specialized on what would seem to be a genuine a sell-sheet for the new bike that has been shared on the Weight Weenies forum and on social media and which we'll be quoting from extensively below..
+“Nothing is faster than the Tarmac SL8 thanks to a combination of aerodynamics, lightweight, and ride quality previously thought impossible,” says Specialized, on what would seem to be a genuine sell-sheet for the new bike that has been shared on the Weight Weenies forum and on social media and which we'll be quoting from extensively below.

 “After eight generations and over two decades of development, it’s more than the fastest Tarmac ever - it's the world's fastest race bike.
 Your legs up for it?”